gdams/adoptium/content/blog/eclipse-temurin-8u422-11024-1712-2104-2202-available/index.md

 Adoptium is happy to announce the immediate availability of Eclipse Temurin 8u422-b05, 11.0.24+8, 17.0.12+7, 21.0.4+7 and 22.0.2+9.
 As always, all binaries are thoroughly tested and available free of charge without usage restrictions on a wide range of platforms.
 Binaries, installers, and source code are available from the [Temurin download page](https://adoptium.net/temurin/releases), [official container images](https://hub.docker.com/_/eclipse-temurin) are available at DockerHub, and [installable packages](https://adoptium.net/installation/) are available for various operating systems.

-This is by far our biggest release to date with 56 version/platform combinations with five major versions of OpenJDK currently being supported for the first time.
+This is by far our biggest release to date with 56 version/platform combinations with five major versions of OpenJDK currently being supported where JDK17 has 12 platforms and the other versions have 11 platforms being delivered.
 By comparison, the April release had 54 combinations.
 There was also a ~50% decrease in the number of people available to help with the July release activities due to vacations and other commitments.
 Despite this, we still managed to complete the releases more quickly than in the previous cycles.

 ## Security Vulnerabilities Resolved